 - Life: fatigue life depends on load spectrum, contamination, and grease life

-Haron Bearing Pro Tip: Our technicians often see joints that meet catalog load ratings but still fail accuracy targets.
-We focus on tilting stiffness and preload stability under temperature rise—especially for wrists where small deflection becomes large TCP error.
+Haron Bearing Pro Tip: Catalog load ratings are not enough for robot joints.
+We focus on tilting stiffness and preload stability under temperature rise, especially for wrists where small deflection can cause large TCP errors.

 What type of joints are in the Scara robot?